ryan-berkowitz98/procurement-risk-model/README.md

 - **Red-Flag Modules**
   The model evaluates several common risk signals in procurement data:
-  - **Non-competitive tenders** – flags contracts awarded without open competition.
+  - **Non-competitive tenders** – flags suppliers that frequently win contracts awarded without open competition.
   - **Spending concentration** – highlights when a single supplier consistently wins a large share of awards from a single buyer.
   - **Short bid windows** – identifies contracts where the time to submit bids was unusually short.
   - **Contract splitting** – detects when larger procurements may have been divided into smaller lots to bypass thresholds or oversight.